appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 <dd>

-Sets the visibility of the widget.
+Sets the data to be displayed in the Table widget.

 *Example*: